Mastering E-commerce: A Step-by-Step Guide to Secure Your Online Merchant Account

 • Encrypting sensitive data during transmission and storage.

-• Implementing access controls to restrict data access to authorized personnel.
+• Restrict data access to authorized personnel.

 • Maintaining a vulnerability management program.